-Taking up arms against fake news, a team of Russian-speaking experts in Brussels is highlighting disinformation peddled by pro-Kremlin news outlets.
+Taking up arms against fake news, a team of experts in Europe’s capital is highlighting fake news peddled by pro-Kremlin news outlets.

 The Internet is full of nonsense.
 Some of it is absurd — and some insidious.

 To believe Russian news service Sputnik, Western nations had planned to reduce Russia after the fall of the Soviet Union to the size of the historical Grand Duchy of Moscow.

 “A giant trident of fat in the Ukraine poisoned dozens of people,” screamed a recent headline on Russian TV channel Zvezda’s website.

 These are just two examples of dubious news reports peddled by Russian news outlets and monitored by a cyber swat team in Brussels whose motto is, “Don’t Be Deceived.
 Question Even More.”

 European leaders set up the East StratCom Task Force in 2015 to monitor a mounting tide of disinformation from the East and to “strengthen media freedom and independent media in the EU and Eastern Europe.”

 It publishes a weekly newsletter, the Disinformation Review, that highlights dozens of online campaigns — some ridiculous, some dangerous — that the Task Force says emanate mainly from Moscow and aim to sow uncertainty in the West, undermine the credibility of Western democracies and cement Russian support for the Kremlin.

 The Task Force’s work has taken on new meaning in the context of the U.S. presidential election, which U.S. intelligence agencies have concluded was the target of a Kremlin-backed disinformation campaign.